tlegen-k/cpp-yellow-belt/week-1/average-temperature-2/README.md

-# Tasks from week 1 of course

-## C++ Yellow belt
-This repository contains my solutions to tasks from week 1 of [C++ course](https://www.coursera.org/learn/c-plus-plus-yellow/home/welcome)

-### Solve the “Average Temperature” problem in other restrictions on the input data.
+## Solve the “Average Temperature” problem in other restrictions on the input data.

 The temperature values observed for N consecutive days are given.
 Find the numbers of days (in numbering from scratch) with a temperature value above the arithmetic average of all N days.